Knightish-writes/narrative-kingdom-management-pf2e/Narrative Kingdom Management.md

 ## Kingdom Events
   After spending a week working on projects a **Kingdom Event** may occur.
 Treat Kingdom Events as ten-segment clocks for the sake of resolving them and providing Kingdom XP.
 The difference is that events can be handled outside of the normal kingdom turn if players choose to spend downtime on it.

-  At the end of each day, the opposing army rolls 2d6 to gain the following benefits:
-  1-6: No Benefit
-  7-9: The opposing army gains footing and gains a segment on the clock 10+: The opposing army gains a huge win, they gain two segments on the clock.
-  Warfare events do not benefit from abilities which lower the amount of segments needed to resolve Kingdom Events.

 ## Advancement
   The Kingdom receives XP according to the complexity of the project completed.